Search

 In order to fulfill the purposes listed in this section, personal data may be disclosed to the following recipients:

-- Other IT service providers and other processors strictly for a specific purpose, such as hosting, cloud services, public relations (e.g. sending newsletters, client information, studies).
+• To other IT service providers and other data processors on a strictly purpose-limited basis, such as for hosting, cloud services, and public relations (e.g., sending newsletters, client information, and studies).

 Legally standardized data protection contracts are agreed with all service providers that we use on our websites as processors in accordance with Art.
 28 EU GDPR, and the service providers are subjected to an appropriate IT security assessment in advance.

-Personal data will only be transferred to countries outside the European Economic Area (EEA) if an adequate level of data protection is ensured in accordance with Article 44 et seq. of the GDPR.
+Personal data will only be transferred to countries outside the European Economic Area (EEA) if an adequate level of data protection is ensured within the meaning of Art.
+44 et seq. of the GDPR.

 Even in the case of service providers outside KPMG (including the use of cloud services) located outside the EU/EEA, the adequate level of data protection required under EU data protection law is ensured by compliance with the requirements of Art.
 45 et seq. of the EU GDPR—typically through the adoption of the EU Standard Contractual Clauses within the meaning of Article 46(1).
 2 lit. c) EU GDPR – ensured.